Buying Local in Portland, Maine: 688 Reasons to Do So

 As we’ve discussed on our blog before, Portland has a special food scene.
 Portland is jammed with cafes and restaurants of all kinds.
 Whether you’re thirsting for a locally produced craft beer, in need of a caffeine fix, craving comfort food, or looking for something truly innovative, Portland has it.

 And the one thing that all of Portland’s best eateries share in common?
 Almost everything gets sourced locally.
-The lobster in your lobster roll probably came in off a boat that morning; your craft beer has been lovingly brewed by a team of local enthusiasts; when you pick a veggie option for your main, you’re almost definitely eating greens grown locally.
+The lobster in your lobster roll probably came in off a boat that morning; a team of local enthusiasts has lovingly brewed your craft beer; when you pick a veggie option for your main, you’re almost definitely eating greens grown locally.

-This isn’t just better for your local economy and community, it’s better for you.
+This isn’t just better for your local economy and community.
+It’s better for you.
 Sure, we all need to visit the supermarket from time to time.
-But nothing beats a trip to a local market for finding the freshest, most nourishing ingredients.
+But nothing beats a trip to a local market to find the freshest, most nourishing ingredients.

-Being able to pick up recently harvested fruit and vegetables at the Rosemont Market and Bakery, or fresh seafood at the Harbor Fish Market is an absolute joy and it’s the reason why the food when dining out in Portland is almost never less than delicious.
+Being able to pick up recently harvested fruit and vegetables at the Rosemont Market and Bakery, or fresh seafood at the Harbor Fish Market is an absolute joy, and it’s why the food when dining out in Portland is rarely less than delicious.

 Supporting Your Neighbors

-We are fortunate to live in an amazing place, with great natural beauty, an abundance of locally-sourced food, and a strong and friendly community.
+We are fortunate to live in a fantastic place with incredible natural beauty, an abundance of locally-sourced food, and a strong and friendly community.
 Where you buy your morning coffee goes beyond feeling good, it helps sustain the unique community that draws the tourists, who bring $688 million a year to Portland.

 This is money that, among other things, allows our food and beer scene to thrive and attracts the wonderful mix of people of diverse skills, races, and beliefs who have lived and traveled all over the world and yet choose to make Portland their home.